 The course itself straddles the boundary between the Plymouth City and South Hams District Councils with the larger part of the course in South Hams.
 Nonetheless, the club very much looks upon itself as "Plymouth's Golf Club", with holes within the City boundary and the majority of its membership is drawn from the City and its suburbs.

 Three clubhouses have served on the present site, the current one opened in 1985, and there have been many changes and improvements in both the Clubhouse and the course.
 These continue, the Clubhouse expanded with the addition of the Centenary Room in 2004, itself expanded in 2009 to provide the same spectacular views that can be seen from the Club Lounge, Horizons Restaurant and Bar.

 Staddon personalities have made their mark on the County and Regional Amateur stage.
 Dave Roberts has twice been Devon County Captain, in 1998-99 and again in 2006-7.
-Club historian Alf palmer was President of Devon County Golf Union for 2007-8, and in 2010 will become President os the South West Counties Golf Association.
-For the Ladies' Barbara Perriton is the 2010/11 Devon County Ladies' Captain.
+Club historian Alf palmer was President of Devon County Golf Union for 2007-8, and in 2010 was President of the South West Counties Golf Association.
+For the Ladies' Barbara Perriton was the 2010/11 Devon County Ladies' Captain.

 Tel: 01752 402475 | Email: firstname.lastname@example.org | Address: 96 Staddon Lane, Plymstock, Plymouth, PL9 9SP